-The audited consolidated financial statements of the Company for the fiscal year ended December 31, 2015, report of the auditor, and related management discussion and analysis will be placed before the Meeting.
+The audited consolidated financial statements of the Company for the fiscal year ended December 31, 2016, report of the auditor, and related management discussion and analysis will be placed before the Meeting.
 These documents have been filed with the securities commissions or similar regulatory authorities in each of Alberta, British Columbia and Ontario.
-Copies of the documents may be obtained upon request without charge from the Company via mail at: Prophecy Development Corp., 2nd Floor, 342 Water Street, Vancouver, British Columbia, V6B 1B6 on or before April 30, 2016, or at Suite 1610 - 409 Granville Street, Vancouver, British Columbia Canada V6C 1T2 on or after May 1, 2016, Attention: Investor Relations, via telephone at: (604) 563-0699, via fax at: (604) 569-3617 or via email: at ir@prophecydev.com.
+Copies of the documents may be obtained upon request without charge from the Company via mail at: Prophecy Development Corp., Suite 1610 - 409 Granville Street, Vancouver, British Columbia Canada V6C 1T2, via telephone at: (604) 569-3661, via fax at: (604) 569-3617 or via email: at ir@prophecydev.com.
 These documents are also available under the Company's SEDAR profile at www.SEDAR.com.